BloomTech-Labs/bg-emotion-tracker-be/FrequentlyUsedEndpoints.md

 }
 ```
 The above query shall return all reactions from testmember1 and testmember2 for their submissions for club 20's activity 13 and 14.

+- A another endpoint that derives from the one above shall be made that would respond with formatted arrays specifically for plotting charts on the frontend.
+    - restrict to club-activities to up to 1
+        - A plot that compares how different members are feeling towards one specific club-activity
+    - restrict members to up to 1
+        - A plot that compares how a single member feel towards different club-activities